Supplement: ODE Plugin Explanation¶

 jointID = dJointCreatePiston(worldID, 0);

-// Creates a piston joint.
+// Create piston joint.

 dJointAttach(jointID, odeLinkPair[0]->bodyID, odeLinkPair[1]->bodyID);

-// Connects two links to that joint.
+// Connect two links with that joint.

 dJointSetPistonAnchor(jointID, p.x(), p.y(), p.z());